odewahn/jdboston16/schedule.md

 Please arrive at least 10 minutes before your talk.
 An organizer will be on hand to help you get set up to present.

-*If you have a link to your presentation and would like to add them to this page, please send me a pull request or send me a link and I wall add it for you.*
+*If you have a link to your presentation and would like to add them to this page, please send me a pull request by Monday the 14, or send me a link and I will add it for you.*

 The schedule is: